-As in other parts of the world, in Cusco the end of one year and the beginning of another is experienced in a special way.
+As in other parts of the world, in Cusco the end of one year is experienced in a special way.
 However, here, Andean rituals and traditions stand out, unique to this region.
-These practices combine respect for ancestral customs with superstitions and wishes for prosperity, making the welcoming of the new year an experience full of meaning and renewed energy.
+These practices combine respect for ancestral customs with Western symbolism and wishes for prosperity, making the welcoming of the new year an experience full of meaning and renewed energy.

 Pachamama thanksgiving

-In Cusco, the despachos or thanksgiving to the Pachamama (Mother Earth) is a very important ritual.
-Offerings that include coca leaves, flowers and seeds are burned in a bonfire as a symbol of gratitude and to ask for prosperity in the coming year.
+In Cusco, the despachos or thanksgiving rituals to the Pachamama (Mother Earth) is a very important ritual.
+This ceremony is commonly performed in the first hours of the day, offerings that include coca leaves, flowers and seeds are burned in a bonfire as a symbol of gratitude and to ask for prosperity in the coming year.

 Pachamama Cusco | TreXperience